-With kids learning more from a younger age, we look at some ways you can help young children with literacy.
+With children learning more from a younger age, we look at some ways you can help your child with literacy.

 Reading and writing are integral for everything we do on a day-to-day basis.
 Helping your child to succeed and learn to love literacy is easier and a lot more fun than you may think.